armaan-abraham/mandelbrodt/README.md

 Learning fractals

 The idea here is to learn to what degree whether neural networks can learn the underlying rules of fractals, rather than just approximating their outline.
-Because some of these patterns are infinitely self-similar, we would expect a successful model to infinitely predict correctly.
+Because some of these patterns are infinitely self-similar, we would expect a model which has learned the rule to be able to predict correctly to arbitrary recursion depth of the fractal.

 Some approaches:
 - Simple MLP